Olivia A. Cole

-Olivia A. Cole is an American writer who originates from Louisville, Kentucky.
-Cole is an author of young adult literature and other works who focuses most of her writing on the topics of womanhood, environmentalism and race.
+Olivia A. Cole is an American writer from Louisville, Kentucky.
+Cole is primarily an author of young adult literature, and has also written essays on the topics of womanhood and race.

 Early life and education

 Olivia A. Cole was raised in Louisville, Kentucky.
-In high school, she was selected to attend Kentucky Governor's School for the Arts' three-week Creative Writing summer program.
-Cole was an undergraduate student at Columbia College Chicago, where she earned her B.A. in Cultural Studies with a minor in Poetry in 2011.
-Cole had a love for writing at a young age, and wrote her first book when she was eight.
+She wrote her first book when she was eight.
+In high school, she was selected to attend the Kentucky Governor's School for the Arts' three-week creative writing summer program.

+Cole was an undergraduate student at Columbia College Chicago, where she earned a B.A. in cultural studies with a minor in poetry in 2011.

 Career

+Cole's debut novel, Panther in the Hive, was published in March 2014.
+She has since released several more books, including The Truth About White Lies (2022) and Ariel Crashes a Train (2024).

+Ariel Crashes a Train was longlisted for the 2024 National Book Award for Young People's Literature.

-While Cole had an early start with her love of writing and reading literature, her debut novel, Panther in the Hive, came along in April 2014.
-She is the author of more than eight books.
-As an essayist, her works have been published in outlets that include The Oregon Literary Review, The Comstock Review, The Huffington Post, The Daily Dot, and xoJane.
+As an essayist, Cole's works have been published in The Oregon Literary Review, The Comstock Review, The Huffington Post, The Daily Dot, and xoJane.

-In an interview, Cole describes how a middle school teacher prompted her to think about how a "white lie" differs from other falsehoods.
-This interaction served as a seed for the idea behind the title of her 2022 book, The Truth About White Lies.

-Cole's book, Ariel Crashes a Train (2024), was selected by the National Book Foundation for one of ten titles on the 2024 Longlist of the National Book Award for Young People's Literature.

 Personal life

 Cole and her husband share a daughter.
 Cole resides with her family in Louisville.

-In an interview she states that she became aware of her Queer identity, along with her whiteness and femaleness at age 13.
-In 2015, She published an essay about trauma stemming from abuse she had experienced as a 6th grader.
+She became aware of her queer identity at age 13.
+In 2015, she published an essay about trauma stemming from abuse she had experienced in sixth grade.

-Outside of authoring books, Cole's social media presence bridges storytelling with her own personal moments.
-In 2016, she had a viral Tweet that was a quip about clam chowder during the lead up to Hurricane Mathew.
-In 2017, she had a viral moment on X and Reddit about her experience with her husband while house hunting.
-The couple described a haunted experience with similarities to the plot of the film, Get Out.
+In 2016, she had a viral tweet about clam chowder during the lead-up to Hurricane Mathew.
+In 2017, she had a viral moment on Twitter and Reddit about her haunted experience with her husband while house-hunting, with similarities to the plot of the film Get Out.